 Modular systems have a huge fanbase, but options are severely limited in the adventure motorcycle helmet market.

-"Ricardo our tour guide on our Colombia tours, taking a moment to enjoy the view"
+"Ricardo our tour guide in Colombia, taking a moment to enjoy the view"

 Four pounds puts it in the same weight range as the ultra-quiet Shoei, and while the Scorpion can’t quite compare to the Shoei in that regard, it’s much quieter than other adventure motorcycle helmets at this price point.